Getting Around Japan

 From Tokyo to Sapporo is 90 minutes, from Osaka is 1 hour 50 minutes.
 From Tokyo to Fukuoka is 1 hour 50 minutes, from Osaka is 1 hour 15 minutes.

 Japan has a network of well-connected expressways linking major regions.
-However, expressway tolls are very high and there is major congestion during peak holiday seasons.
-Driving is convenient if you are planning to travel outside the major cities to the more remote and scenic regions.
-It’s important to be aware of weather conditions – heavy rain and snow can force road closures.
+However, expressway tolls are very high, and congestions are frequent during peak holiday seasons.
+Driving is convenient if you plan to travel outside the major cities to the more remote and scenic regions.
+It is important to be aware of weather conditions – heavy rain and snow can force road closures.

 Side of the roadLeft